Board and Staff

 Huey Johnson, director, is an internationally distinguished environmentalist who served as California’s Secretary of Resources in Governor Jerry Brown’s cabinet.
 He is a practical visionary who believes that the ecological dilemmas before us are fundamentally solvable.
 He served as the Western Regional Director for the Nature Conservancy.
 In 1972, he founded the national, nonprofit Trust for Public Lands, which has protected more than 1.4 million acres in 45 states and has grown to be America’s fifth largest environmental organization.
 He brings many years of hands-on public and non-profit sector experience and is primed for action to solve California’s water problems.

-Tom Stokely, director, water policy coordinator and media contact, retired in 2008 as Principal Planner with the Natural Resources Division of Trinity County after 23 years, where he primarily worked on Trinity River and Central Valley Project salmon and steelhead restoration.
-He provides C-WIN with expert witness testimony in water rights hearings before the State Water Resources Control Board and regional water quality control boards, and specializes in Central Valley Project operations and San Joaquin Valley selenium and agricultural drainage issues.
+Tom Stokely, director, water policy coordinator and media contact, retired in 2008 as Principal Planner with the Natural Resources Division of Trinity County after 23 years, where he primiarily worked on Trinity River and Central Valley Project salmon and steelhead restoration.
+He provides C-WIN with expert witness testimony in water rights hearings before the State Water Resources Control Board and regional water quality control boards.
+He specializes in CVP operations and San Joaquin Valley selenium and agricultural drainage issues.
 He has served as past chairman and vice-chairman of the California Advisory Committee on Salmon and Steelhead Trout since 1990.
-He combines for C-WIN his extensive water law and legislative experience with his passion for fishery and restoration goals.
+He combines for C-WIN his estensive water law and legislative experience with his passion for fishery and restoration goals.

 Nick Di Croce, director, was a member of the Public Advisory Committee for the 2005 State Water Plan.
 Over the span of his environmental activism he is also a former board member of California Trout and was heavily involved in CALFED issues.
 Nick recently authored the Environmental Water Caucus 2009 report, “California Water Solutions Now.”